 - Their opt-in rate is higher than doing it a different way: We’re always skeptical of this claim.
 What other ways have they tried that could be worse?
 It’s also important to consider the quality of opt-ins.
 Gamers who are more sophisticated, more experienced, and more likely to spend money are likely more inclined to click “Don’t Allow” without more context.

 “Make the request in a context that helps the user to understand why your app needs authorization.
 In a task-tracking app that sends reminder notifications, you could make the request after the user schedules a first task.
-Sending the request in context provides a better user experience than automatically requesting authorization on first launch, because the user can more easily see what purpose the notifications serve.”
+Sending the request in context provides a better user experience than automatically requesting authorization on the first launch, because the user can more easily see what purpose the notifications serve.”

 You always want to give the user a clear incentive and understanding of why they should grant notification permission.
 In a game, some common reasons might be: